 Skip to Content

-From 2018, the Government’s tertiary education (TEC) fees-free scheme means first-time learners of any age will be eligible for free study (120 credits or up to the value of $12,000, whichever is consumed first).
+From 2018, the Government’s tertiary education (TEC) fees-free scheme means first-time learners of any age will be eligible for free study to the value of $12,000 for study you do in a calendar year.

 Those who have previously undertaken study of less than 60 credits, and New Zealanders living overseas are also eligible.

 2019 is the second year of the fees-free policy.
 Students who used fees-free in 2018 who have studied less than 120 credits and/or used less than $12,000 of fees-free entitlement can carry forward the remaining entitlement.
 If you have carryover entitlement, the total maximum fees-free entitlement you are allowed is 120 credits or $12,000.
 Whichever you reach first.

 How do I find out if I’m eligible?

 You can check your eligibility at FeesFree.govt.nz with your National Student Number.
 If you’ve enrolled at Massey University, you can find your number on our student homepage.
 Alternatively, visit FeesFree.govt.nz to find out how you can get your number.